Two students in EE lab looking at equipment

 Biological Sciences is the study of living organisms and covers areas such as biology, biochemistry, genetics, microbiology, physiology and zoology.
 This stream is aimed at students who are considering studying any of the biological sciences at university and will cover a variety of topics in this field.
 You will spend much of your time in the lab doing experiments as well as taking part in group discussions and debates which is representative of a degree in Biological Sciences at Imperial.

-The content of this course will not be directly relevant for students primarily interested in studying Medicine.
+The content of this course is not relevant for students planning to apply for Medicine.

 Academic requirements

-• Have achieved a minimum of grade 5 in GCSE English Language.
+• have achieved a grade 5 or above in GCSE English Language

-• Be studying at least three A-levels (or equivalent), one of which must include Biology.
+• are currently studying at least three A-levels (or equivalent courses accepted by Imperial), one of which must be Biology.
 You must also be studying at least one of the following: Chemistry, Mathematics or Physics.

 Chemical Engineering